Email Marketing Best Practices: 11 Tips for 2022

 The savvy email marketer generally considers segmentation one of THE most vital marketing best practices.
 It stands alongside personalization as one of the bedrocks of email marketing.

 Segmenting your database allows you to better target your audience.

-Sending out a survey in your email can help you get to know your audience and tailor your next send-outs accordingly.
+Sending out a survey as its own campaign periodically can help you continually get to know your audience better and tailor your segmentation, campaigns, and overall email strategy accordingly.

-To hone segmentation further, segment your email list into more granular target groups, known as micro-segments, based on factors such as buying history, location, or buyer journey stage.
+To hone segmentation further, segment your email list into more granular target groups, known as micro-segments.
+Base these segments on factors such as buying history, location, or buyer journey stage.